lightvector/KataGo/docs/Analysis_Engine.md

 **All values will be from the perspective of `reportAnalysisWinratesAs` as specified in the analysis config file.**

-Explanation of fields:
+Consumers of this data should attempt to be robust to possible addition of both new top-level fields in the future, as well as additions to fields in `moveInfos` or `rootInfo`.

+Current fields are:

    * `id`: The same id string that was provided on the query.
    * `turnNumber`: The turn number being analyzed.
    * `moveInfos`: A list of JSON dictionaries, one per move that KataGo considered, with fields indicating the results of analysis.
-Consumers of this data should attempt to be robust to possible addition of new fields in the future.
 Current fields are:
       * `move` - The move being analyzed.
       * `visits` - The number of visits invested into the move.
       * `winrate` - The winrate of the move, as a float in [0,1].